GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 ## Customizing the Login Page

-Learn how to customize the look and feel of Gluu Server pages in the [Design Customizations](../operation/custom-design.md) section of the Operations Guide.
+Learn how to customize the look and feel of Gluu Server login pages in the [Design Customizations](../operation/custom-design.md) section of the Operations Guide.